-Dementia is a generalized term in the medical community used for elderly patients with memory issues.
+Medicare coverage for Dementia and Alzheimers is something many people expect.
+Dementia is a term in the medical community for elderly patients with memory issues.
 Dementia itself is not a specific disease, it’s a generic term used to describe patients experiencing memory decline.

-Those with dementia often have a difficult time performing even the most menial of tasks and their acts of daily living usually becomes severely impacted.
+Those with dementia often have a difficult time performing even the most menial of tasks.
 Those with dementia also suffer from loss of cognitive function, difficulty with reasoning and behavior changes.

-As most seniors live on a fixed income, family members often wonder what insurance covers after being diagnosed with dementia or Alzheimer’s.
+As most seniors with a small income, family members often wonder what insurance covers after dementia or Alzheimer’s diagnosis.

-As Alzheimer’s is the most common form of dementia, the farther along the disease progresses, the more treatment and personal care will be required.
-Medicare may cover some, not all, of the treatment required from those suffering from dementia or Alzheimer’s.
+Alzheimer’s is the most common form of dementia, the farther along the disease progresses, the more treatment and personal care necessary.
+Medicare may cover some, not all, of the treatment from those suffering from dementia or Alzheimer’s.

 Medicare Coverage for Dementia

-If your dementia or Alzheimer’s requires medically necessary treatment, then Medicare will provide coverage as it would just like any other disease.
+If your dementia or Alzheimer’s requires medically necessary treatment, then Medicare will provide coverage just like any other disease.

-If your dementia or Alzheimer’s is treated in an outpatient setting, then your Medicare Part B benefits will pick up coverage for those services.
+When dementia or Alzheimer’s care takes place in an outpatient setting, then your Medicare Part B benefits will pick up coverage for those services.

 Specific services covered by Medicare include: